Hendrie Valley Trails

 William Hendrie, a Scottish immigrant, purchased land here in the 1870s for his racehorse farm.
 In 1931 his son George donated the property to Hamilton Parks Board as a memorial to William and his brothers.
 Ten years later the property became part of RBG.

-A number of Native American footpaths and water routes converged in Hendrie Valley and served as links between Burlington Bay and the Iroquois villages on the Escarpment.
+A number of Indigenous footpaths and water routes converged in Hendrie Valley and served as links between Burlington Bay and the Haudenosaunee villages on the Escarpment.
 The United Empire Loyalists arrived in the 1790s and expanded these transportation routes into Old Guelph Road and Snake Road.
 The Desjardins Canal also passed through Valley Inn, as did the original route for Highway 2.

 Vegetation and Microclimate